kkibria/svelte-todo/README.md

 ```bash
 firebase deploy
 ```
 Your app is online now.
 The URL is provided at the end of deploy process.
-Open the URL in broweser to check.
+Open the URL in a browser to check.

 > *Looking for a shareable component template?
 Go here --> [sveltejs/component-template](https://github.com/sveltejs/component-template)*\
 > *Note that you will need to have [Node.js](https://nodejs.org) installed.*